trustyai-explainability/vllm_judge/docs/guide/basic-evaluation.md

 - Add system prompt to control the persona.

-- Try to provide context when the evaluation depends on understanding the situation or question that prompted the response.
+- Try to provide context when the evaluation depends on understanding the situation

+- Try to provide input that generated the content being evaluated.

 ## Next Steps

-- Learn about [Using Pre-built Metrics](metrics.md) for common evaluation tasks
+- Learn about [Using Metrics](metrics.md) for common evaluation tasks

 - Explore [Template Variables](templates.md) for dynamic evaluations